Efficient Diffusion Models for Vision: A Survey: An Overview of Diffusion Models

 \section{An Overview of Diffusion Models}

-The original idea of the probabilistic diffusion model is to model a specific distribution from random noise.
-Therefore, the distributions of the generated samples should be as close as those of the original samples.
-It includes a forward process (or diffusion process), in which complex data (generally an image) is progressively noised, and a reverse process (or reverse diffusion process), in which noise is transformed back into a sample from the target distribution.
-Here, we describe three models in particular due to their influence on efficient diffusion architecture.
-It includes denoising diffusion probabilistic models (DDPM) \cite{DDPM}, latent diffusion models (LDM) \cite{LDM} and Feature Pyramid Latent Diffusion Model \cite{Frido}.
+Probabilistic diffusion models are designed to learn how to invert a process that progressively corrupts the structure of the training data by introducing noise at varying levels of granularity.
+Their training process includes a forward process (or diffusion process), in which complex data (generally an image) is progressively corrupted, and a reverse process (or reverse diffusion process), in which noise is transformed back into a sample from the target distribution.
+Here, we describe three models in particular due to their high influence on efficient diffusion modelling.
+It includes Denoising Diffusion Probabilistic Model (DDPM) \cite{DDPM}, Latent Diffusion Model (LDM) \cite{LDM} and Feature Pyramid Latent Diffusion Model \cite{Frido}.